Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Framework

 \section{Framework}

 Consider a system with $n$ users.
 Denote by $X_u(k)$ the data point of user $u$ at time $k$, and by $\textbf{X}_u$ the $m \times 1$ vector containing the data points of user $u$,

-To preserve the privacy of the users, anonymization is employed, i.e., the mapping between users and data sequences is randomly permuted.
+To preserve the privacy of the users, anonymization is employed, with pseudonyms that are changed every $m$ samples, i.e., the mapping between users and data sequences is randomly permuted every $m$ samples.
 As shown in Figure \ref{fig:xyz}, denote by ${Y}_u(k)$ the output of the anonymizer, which we term as the ``reported data point'' of user $u$ at time $k$.
 The permuted version of $\textbf{X}_u$ is